Best Pre-Workout Supplements Ranked (2025)

 - Start with half a serving to assess your caffeine tolerance

-- Take 20–30 minutes before training — allows ingredients to kick in
+- Take 20–30 minutes before training — allows ingredients to absorb, though the window is flexible

 - Cycle off every 6–8 weeks to prevent caffeine tolerance buildup

-- Avoid taking after 3pm if you train in the evening — disrupts sleep
+- Avoid taking after 3 pm if you train in the evening — disrupts sleep architecture

-- Don't rely on it every session — train some days without it
+- Do not rely on it every session — train some days without it to preserve sensitivity

 Pre-Workout Alternatives